PowerDNS/pdns/docs/markdown/recursor/settings.md

 * Boolean
 * Default: no

-Start the webserver for monitoring.
+Start the webserver (for REST API).

 ## `webserver-address`
 * IP Addresses, separated by spaces